Why You Should Cruise to Alaska During the Summer

 ● Evaluate ship size and onboard amenities that match your travel style.

-Make the Most of Every Port
+Make The Most Of Every Port

 Every stop on your itinerary brings opportunities to explore.
 Book shore excursions in advance to ensure availability.
-Activities include:
+Activities may include:

-Flightseeing over mountain peaks.
+● Flightseeing over mountain peaks.

-Guided hikes and nature walks.
+● Guided hikes and nature walks.

-Cultural centers and totem parks.
+● Cultural centers and totem parks.

-Dog sledding or meeting the dogs at summer training camps.
+● Dog sledding or meeting the dogs at summer training camps.

-Ready to Chase the Midnight Sun?
+Ready To Chase The Midnight Sun?
 Start Planning Your Alaskan Summer Vacation

 Alaska in the summer is magical.
 From soaring eagles and humpback whales to sunlight that stretches nearly to midnight, each day brings something new to discover.
 From the quiet beauty in May to the plentiful things to do in Alaska in July, a cruise to Alaska during the summer gives you the freedom to experience it all.